 7. Create a realistic timeline

-Provide a timeline of how and when you will complete all your deliverables.
-You can do this by designing a flow chart.
+Provide a detailed timeline, such as 5 key milestones over 3 months, for completing all deliverables.
+You can also do this by designing a flow chart.
 Or add a roadmap with deadlines.
 Pitching a long-term project?
 A timeline infographic would be a better fit.

 If you look at this abstract business proposal template below, even something as simple as a table can do the trick.